khkim3/khkim3.github.io/_pages/about.md

 I am affiliated with MIT LIDS and fortunate to be co-advised by *Prof. Asuman Ozdaglar* and *Prof. Pablo Parrilo*.
 Before joining MIT, I worked with *Prof. Insoon Yang* at Seoul National University, where I had the wonderful opportunity to deepen my theoretical background.

 My research interests span the theoretical aspects of machine learning, optimization, and AI alignment.
-Feel free to reach out if you share similar interests—I’d love to connect!
+Feel free to reach out if you share similar interests!

 ## Recent News

-- *October 2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the 2024 INFORMS Annual Meeting.
+- *Oct.
+2024*: Presented my work on *offline inverse RL and RLHF* at an invited session at the 2024 INFORMS Annual Meeting.
-- *September 2024*: Began working as a teaching assistant for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
+- *Sep.
+2024*: Began working as a teaching assistant for the graduate-level RL course *6.7920 Reinforcement Learning: Foundations and Methods* at MIT.
-- *June 2024*: Started a summer research internship with the *Advanced ML Lab* at LG AI Research.
+- *Jun.
+2024*: Started a summer research internship with the *Advanced ML Lab* at LG AI Research.
-- *May 2024*: Completed my MS degree.
+- *May.
+2024*: Completed my MS degree.

 <!--